Explosive connectivity and mechanical rigidity in cubic lattice structures: Introduction

 \section{Introduction}

 Percolation is a canonical framework for phase transitions in disordered media~\cite{stauffer2018introduction,christensen2005complexity} and has found widespread applications in science and engineering~\cite{majewski2007square,araujo2014recent,xun2020bond,meloni2022explosive,sahimi2023applications}.
-Competitive link-selection rules in Achlioptas-type processes can produce explosive, seemingly first-order phase transitions~\cite{achlioptas2009explosive,da2010explosive,radicchi2010explosive}.
-However, whether these transitions are truly discontinuous or instead represent extremely sharp continuous phenomena has been a central debate.
-This debate was largely settled for mean-field models by rigorous mathematical proofs demonstrating that, for any fixed number of choices, the transition is indeed continuous~\cite{riordan2011explosive}.
-This conclusion is further supported by extensive finite-size scaling analyses on complete graphs~\cite{lee2011continuity,dsouza2015anomalous,dsouza2019explosive}.
-Mechanical rigidity percolation probes the emergence of generic infinitesimal rigidity~\cite{asimow1978rigidity,moukarzel1996efficient,cheng2014maxwell} and can be efficiently tested by the three-dimensional (3D) pebble game~\cite{jacobs1997algorithm,lee2008pebble}.
+Competitive link-selection rules in Achlioptas-type processes can produce explosive phase transitions~\cite{achlioptas2009explosive,da2010explosive,radicchi2010explosive,cho2011suppression,yang2024emergence}.
+While early studies suggested a discontinuous (first-order) transition, rigorous mathematical proofs~\cite{riordan2011explosive} and large-scale simulations~\cite{lee2011continuity,dsouza2015anomalous,dsouza2019explosive,li2024explosive,reis2012nonlocal,choi2014dimensional} have established that for any fixed number of choices, the transition is continuous in the thermodynamic limit, albeit with anomalous scaling behaviors.
+However, for finite systems typical of mechanical assemblies and metamaterials, the transition often remains indistinguishable from a discontinuity.

+Mechanical rigidity percolation probes the emergence of generic infinitesimal rigidity~\cite{asimow1978rigidity,moukarzel1996efficient,cheng2014maxwell} and can be efficiently tested by the two-dimensional (2D) pebble game~\cite{jacobs1997algorithm,lee2008pebble}.
+Note that while the 3D pebble game provides a necessary condition for rigidity, it is not always sufficient; however, it serves as a powerful heuristic for large networks~\cite{chubynsky2007algorithms}.
 In recent years, there has been increasing interest in the explosive rigidity percolation in various two-dimensional (2D) systems, including origami structures~\cite{li2025explosive,li2025rigidity} and kirigami structures~\cite{choi2023explosive}.
 Some works have also studied the explosive percolation of physical systems in different dimensions~\cite{li2023explosive,li2024explosive}.
 In particular, deterministic and stochastic approaches have been developed for controlling the connectivity and rigidity of 3D cubic and prismatic assemblies~\cite{choi2020control}.